 Spring Planting Festival at Bakersville Pioneer Village

 I have two passions in life: chickens and heirlooms.
 This month, I had the pleasure of enjoying both at the Baker Creek Heirloom Seed Spring Planting Festival in Mansfield, Missouri.
-In case you don’t know, I live in Missouri, birthplace of Harry S. Truman, Maya Angelou, Mark Twain, and Jesse James, and home to Laura Engels Wilder.
+In case you don’t know, I live in Missouri, the birthplace of Harry S. Truman, Maya Angelou, Mark Twain, and Jesse James, and home to Laura Ingalls Wilder.

 Among the Missouri notables is Jere Gettle and his homestead, The Bakersville Pioneer Village.
 His village is a unique homestead of old time stores, herbal apothecary, a natural bakery, blacksmith shop, a Western jail, a seed museum, heritage poultry, gardens, and Baker Creek Heirloom Seeds.
 Baker Creek Heirloom Seeds carries more than 1,400 varieties of vegetables, flowers, and herbs.
 All are open-pollinated, non-hybrid, non-treated, non-patented, and most importantly, non-genetically modified heirlooms.
 Bakersville is open to the public at all times, but on the first Sunday each month, March through October, they hold Heritage Day Festivals.